Speedsaver/archlinuxarm-speedsaver-opi0/README.md

 	# mv /home/alarm/map.bin /usr/local/share/navit/maps

+Note that for multiple files, you may use globbing, e.g. `*.bin`.

 ## Example #2 (using curl)

 Access your board and download the map straight into the directory: